coolkidscomputerclub/flask/_posts/2013-01-28-building-things.md

 As it turns out milk bottles aren't even particularly easy to find either… When was the last time you saw a milkman?
 The idea of having to order hundreds of bottles from a trade supplier was not a pleasant one.
 Luckily, local drink hole "The Dairy" has it's own cheesy gimmick of serving cocktails in the very same bottles we were after.

-We rolled up on The Dairy around closing time, cash in hand, hoping to score a bottle or two.
+We rolled up to The Dairy around closing time, cash in hand, hoping to score a bottle or two.
 To our delight the bar scrubbing ships captain said we could have a few free of charge.
 Trying not to milk the situation we asked for six in case of third party, fire or theft.

-I foresee things getting a little ‘scrapheap challenge’ for this project, but you do what you can with what you have.
+Slowly but surely we’re making ground.
+I foresee things getting a little ‘scrapheap challenge’ along the way, but you do what you can with what you have.
 I guess it's time to exclaim; let the games begin!